Austin’s Arts, Culture, Music and Entertainment

 Dance, Visual Art & Theater

-Dance Africa Fest offers African diaspora dance with artists representing countries and creative dance practices showcasing the global footprint of Africa through different dance cultures.
+Dance Africa Fest offers African diaspora dance with artists representing countries and creative dance practices showcasing Africa’s global footprint through dance cultures.
 Events focus on African/Black cultural and historical heritage, providing dance instruction from some of the most notable and in-demand cultural dance experts.
-Keep an eye on their website for programming that showcases work by dancers, musicians, drummers and artists of the African diaspora.
+Keep an eye on their website for programming by dancers, musicians, drummers and artists.

-E4 Youth Inc. works with creative youth from underserved communities, and partners with those who invest cultural capital into these communities.
-E4 Youth’s Showcase & Awards is their largest annual event, featuring student work.
-The annual May showcase features creative work developed by E4’s Creative Leadership Academy.
+E4 Youth Inc. works with creative youth from underserved communities and partners with those who invest cultural capital into the communities.
+E4 Youth’s Showcase & Awards is their largest annual event and features student work.
+Creative work shown during the annual May showcase is developed by E4’s Creative Leadership Academy.

-Dance at Esquina Tango’s fantastic live music events, shows, socials and milongas at their main location and at pop-ups like Cuban socials and Festa Brasileira.
+Dance at Esquina Tango’s fantastic live music events, shows, socials and milongas at their main location and at pop-ups like Cuban socials.
 Consider signing up for group classes, special workshops and private lessons.
 They offer free dance classes for seniors, LGBTQ+ and those affected by Parkinson's.

 Glass Half Full Theatre began as a small company and netted considerable critical acclaim for its inventive blend of puppetry and physical storytelling.
 Through multilingual works featuring puppets and people, the company creates thought-provoking work that appeals to people of all ages, across linguistic and cultural boundaries, to the heart of the imagination.

-Visitors to La Peña Gallery can take in art exhibitions and Austin history while enjoying amazing handmade breakfast tacos.
+Visitors to La Peña Gallery can take in art exhibitions and Austin history.
 Don’t miss annual events like International Women’s Day in March and the Day of the Dead exhibit in October, which includes an opening reception and art market.

 Lannaya educates audiences with authentic and progressive interpretations of drum and dance of the African diaspora.
 Lannaya offers bimonthly drum and dance community workshops, as well as performances throughout the year.

 Latinitas empowers girls to innovate using media and technology, with a vision to create courageous leaders.
-Their year-round programming includes free “Tech Familia” workshops focused on STEAM activities, from podcasting to robotics for the whole family, at libraries and community centers.
+Year-round programming includes free “Tech Familia” workshops focused on STEAM activities, from podcasting to robotics for the whole family, at libraries and community centers.

 Outreach Productions presents the annual Community Juneteenth Festival at the George Washington Carver Museum and Library.
 Festivities include storytelling, a puppet show and presentations on the history of Black Austin Freedom Communities.